Arshiagosh/Road-Accidents-2022/README.md

 5. **Pedestrian Location and Movement Analysis**: Analyzes the distribution of pedestrian location and movement during accidents.

 6. **LOSA Analysis**: Analyzes the distribution of casualties across different Lower Layer Super Output Areas (LOSA) by casualty class.

+## Machine Learning Predictive Model
+In addition to descriptive analysis, this project also includes the development of machine learning predictive models to forecast casualty severity based on various features.
+The following algorithms are used for model building:

+- **Principal Component Analysis (PCA)**
+- **Random Forest**
+- **Logistic Regression**
+- **Support Vector Machine (SVM)**

+The predictive models aim to provide insights into the factors contributing to casualty severity and assist in implementing targeted interventions for accident prevention.

 ## How to Use
 1. Clone the repository: `git clone https://github.com/Arshiagosh/Road-Accidents-2022.git`